karimamer/tenantbase/README.md

 * how many read and writes we are planning to do on a single node ?
 * how do we expand the cluster given expected growth ?
 * what is the maintaince process ?

-After answering these questions we will be able to choose the right database for our needs I choose aiohttp since it can scale to a million requests easily we will need to use a better logging tool like sentry
+After answering these questions we will be able to choose the right database for our needs

+I choose aiohttp since it can scale to a million requests easily we will need to use a better logging tool like sentry we will need of course to add it our CI//CD

 Things I could have done better
 ================================
 * better project planning
 * url name scheme may feel inconsistent
 * add tests